MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-if-my-subscription-expires.md

 ::: moniker range="o365-worldwide"

 In this state, your access decreases significantly.
 Your users can't sign in, or access services like email or SharePoint Online.
 Office applications eventually move into a read-only, reduced functionality mode and display [Unlicensed Product notifications](https://support.office.com/article/0d23d3c0-c19c-4b2f-9845-5344fedc4380.aspx).
-You can still sign in and get to the Admin center, but can't assign licenses to users.
+You can still sign in and get to the admin center, but can't assign licenses to users.
 Your customer data, including all user data, email, and files on team sites, is available only to you and other admins.

 ::: moniker-end